lhofer/Email_Scraper/README.md

-#Jana Coding Challenge
+#Email Scraper
 #####Leila Hofer

 ##About
-This program takes in a domain name and finds a list of emails on the website.
+This program takes in a domain name and searches all pages reachable from links on the home page for email addresses conatined on those pages.
 (Built in Ruby with Capybara/Poltergeist).

 ###Requirements
 1. ruby (download instructions at https://www.ruby-lang.org/en/documentation/installation/)